Speech Therapy Schools and Colleges in the U.S.

 Bachelor's Degree in Speech Therapy

 Bachelor's degree programs in areas such as speech and hearing science or human communication sciences can prepare students for acceptance into a graduate-level speech therapy program.
-Coursework at the undergraduate level may involve the study of language development, auditory system processes and auditory system disorders.
 Supervised clinical work is often included in the curriculum.
+Coursework at the undergraduate level may involve the study of:

 Master's Degree in Speech Therapy

-Students who pursue a master's degree in speech-language pathology will engage in clinical practica, which may be offered on-site or in settings such as hospitals and public schools.
-Graduate coursework may focus on subjects such as language disorders in children, phonological development and voice production.
+Students who pursue a master's degree in speech-language pathology will engage in clinical practica, which may be offered on site or in settings such as hospitals and public schools.
+Graduate coursework may focus on subjects such as:

 Related to Speech School